lcurryh/wall.github.io/README.md

 ## Ours Strawberries dataset
 We have the largest strawberry dataset of our own, with a total of 5600 photos.
 We used the dataset augmentation method (https://roboflow.com/) to expand to 16800 images.
 The training set contains 13,800 images and the test set contains 3,000 images.
 The data set is named "LSDS".
-<a href="https://pan.baidu.com/s/1kxS0curbX3XJ9gp_G6lt4A">Click here to view and download the dataset</a>
+<a href="https://pan.baidu.com/s/1SldpShJGaFfCI0ofV_xAww ">Click here to view and download the dataset</a>

 ### LSDS Dataset example

 <div align="center">